nextstrain/fauna/builds/ZIKA.md

   --prettify-fields region country division city
 ```

-This results in the files `data/zika_sequences.fasta` and `data/zika_metadata.tsv`.
+This results in the files `data/sequences.fasta` and `data/metadata.tsv`.

-### Compress
+### Compress sequences

 ```
 xz --compress data/sequences.fasta
-gzip data/metadata.tsv
 ```

-This results in the files `data/sequences.fasta.xz` and `data/metadata.tsv.gz`.
+This results in the files `data/sequences.fasta.xz`.

 ### Push to S3

 ```
+mv data/metadata.tsv data/metadata.tsv.gz
 nextstrain remote upload s3://nextstrain-data/files/zika/ data/sequences.fasta.xz data/metadata.tsv.gz
 ```

 This pushes files to S3 to be made available at https://data.nextstrain.org/files/zika/sequences.fasta.xz and https://data.nextstrain.org/files/zika/metadata.tsv.gz.
+Text files are automatically gzipped on upload with `nextstrain remote upload` and so the file is renamed locally to compensate.